luwrain/website/texts/doc.about.md

 ## What is LUWRAIN?

-Our~project LUWRAIN develops information technologies (IT) which aren't supposed to~be~controlled by~users visually (meaning that the~screen of~a~PC or a~mobile device isn't a~main way of~bringing information to~the~user).
+Our~project LUWRAIN develops the~information technologies (IT) which aren't supposed to~be~controlled by~users visually
+(meaning that the~screen of~a~PC or a~mobile device isn't a~main way of~bringing information to~the~user).
 Our~work consists of~several major parts: